mistersouza/ayrton-senna/README.md

 + Take a peek at what Lighthouse has to say.
 ![Lighthouse perfomance report](assets/images/readme/memorial-performance.webp)

+### Bug Fixes

++ The social network links in the footer weren't working, and it was a bit puzzling since there weren't any syntax errors.
+Turns out, it was a quirk in the stylesheet.
+The 'main' element had decided to cover up the footer, making it impossible to click on those links.
+We sorted it out by tweaking the positioning.

+### Unfixed Bugs

++ The signup link doesn't light up when the related section scrolls into view.
+No worries, though; we're on it, making sure to iron out this bug while we're pumping up overall interactivity.

 ## Deployment 🚀

 _We pushed the site live on GitHub Pages.